I wanted to wait to have children. I was terrified I was going to be one of those girls who got pregnant immediately after getting married.

-This was a complete 180 degree turn from the weepy meltdown I had in the car on the way home from premarital counseling in March 2008.
-That was back when I was a first-year baby protester.
-But at this premarital counseling session our pastors made a compelling argument against the pill, and we couldn’t argue.
-That afternoon Josh and I decided that we were not going to use birth control pills, which was precisely the day I knew for sure we were going to have a baby on our honeymoon.
-And I was going to cry.
-It was all planned out.
+This was a complete 180 degree turn from the weepy meltdown I had in the car on the way home from premarital counseling in March 2008, back when I was a first-year baby protester.
+The afternoon Josh and I decided we would not be using the pill but a (less reliable) barrier method was precisely the day I knew for sure we were going to have a baby on our honeymoon.
+And I was terrified of this imagined outcome.

-So anyway, the moral of the story is that in my pre-marriage opinion, the worst thing that could have happened to me would have been a pregnancy, a human life growing inside me, a (gasp!) baby.
+It felt like, in that moment, that the worst thing that could have happened to me would have been a pregnancy, a human life growing inside me, a (gasp!) baby.

-Then I got married and something changed.
-I had thoughts about babies that didn’t involve me turning into a pool of disappointment and rage.
+So you can imagine my surprise after I got married when something changed.
+Suddenly I had thoughts about babies that didn’t involve me turning into a pool of disappointment and rage.
 This was new.
-I wrote about it here, about how I could feel the biological clock had turned on.
+I wrote about it here, about how I could feel the biological clock turned on.
 And I could hear it ticking.
 It was making me want a baby.
 Darn you, Mayan Cozumel water.
 If they couldn’t get you pregnant, they were going to make you miserable until you wanted a baby so bad you just went ahead and had one.

 I started investing in those little white sticks that tell you if there’s a human growing inside of you, pregnancy tests I think they’re called.
 (Right, like I don’t know.
 In reality, I can tell you the ratings of most of them and which ones are most likely to give you a false positive.
 Or I can tell you where to find out.)